tektutor/devops-jan-2025/Day3/README.md

     - Red Hat Core Enterprise Core OS - can also be installed optionally in openshift worker nodes apart from RHEL
 </pre>

-## Container Orchestration Platform Overview
+## Info - Container Orchestration Platform Overview
 <pre>
 - though containers and images can be managed manually using Container Engines/runtimes, that is not the way it is used in the industry
 - container orchestration platforms helps us manage containerized application workloads